wp-media/backwpup/readme.txt

 == Changelog ==
 = Version 3.3 =
-* Improved: Text removed or rewritten
+* Improved: Texts removed or rewritten
 * Improved: Security
+* Improved: Response test
 * Changed: Response test to work more as before
+* Changed: Remove user roles on deactivation not on uninstall
 * Removed: PCLZip selection setting
 * Removed: Help tooltips now uses the WordPress way
 * Removed: Old AWS SDK for using backups to S3 with PHP Version lower than 5.3